josdem/hugo/content/techtalk/spring/spring_webflux_security_database.md

 +++
-title =  "Spring Webflux Security Database" date = "2018-04-11T16:12:30-05:00"
-tags = ["josdem", "techtalks","programming","technology","Spring Security", "Webflux Security"] categories = ["techtalk", "code"]
+title =  "Spring Webflux Security Database" categories = ["techtalk", "code","spring webflux"] tags = ["josdem", "techtalks","programming","technology","Spring Security", "Webflux Security","spring webflux"]
+date = "2018-04-11T16:12:30-05:00"
+description = "This post walks you through the process of creating a simple registration and login example with Spring WebFlux Security using MongoDB database."
 +++

 This post walks you through the process of creating a simple registration and login example with Spring WebFlux Security using MongoDB database.
 Please read this previous [post](/techtalk/spring/spring_webflux_security) before conitnue with this information.
 First we need to add MongoDB and Lombok dependencies to the `build.gradle` file